Exclusive: Women's trip north - the 'sex workers' who weren't; Govt blunder sent region into lockdown

 A blunder by a government worker sent Northland into an 11-day lockdown after travel documents that were meant to be declined were mistakenly approved.

-The case of three women who travelled from Auckland to Northland hit headlines in October 2021 - but new documents released under the Official Information Act finally outline the truth behind the saga, and the reason Northland was put into lockdown.
+The case of three women who travelled from Auckland to Northland hit headlines in October 2021 in the midst of a Delta outbreak - but new documents released under the Official Information Act finally outline the truth behind the saga, and the reason Northland was put into lockdown.

 The OIA papers show the women - who had earlier been blamed for using "false information" to get travel permits - had no links to gangs and weren't sex workers, as had been suggested.